pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 = 1.6.10 =

-Added: Questions to build a win-win proposal for each participant group (on the "Describe participant groups" page).
+Added: On "Describe participant groups" page, questions to build a win-win proposal for each participant group.
+Added: Debug page (in Project administration) that shows all project data (for easier problem solving).
+Added: On "Translate story forms" page, additional operations (in "Do it" list) to rename or remove a language, systematically replacing or removing all related translations.
+Changed: On "Translate story forms" page, improved counts of translated texts to include "hidden" translations (for languages that no longer appear in the "Additional languages" box).
+Changed: On "Start story collection" page, improved descriptions of data conflicts (seen after clicking "Check for Data Conflicts").
+Changed: Improved error message shown in console when question included in story form does not exist in project.
+Changed: On "Build story forms" page, added "NOT FOUND in project" to question-choice listbox to alert user when included question does not exist in project (because it has been renamed or removed).
+Fixed: Bug (in WordPress version) in which choice questions with numerical answers caused mismatches between PHP and Javascript data formats (sorting algorithms have now been improved).
+Fixed: Stopped trying to save to clipboard without checking that the context is secure (clipboard access is not allowed when page context is insecure).
+Fixed: In WordPress version, added some missing PHP return statements in certain error conditions, which could have (theoretically) caused problems.
 Fixed: Confusing error message when granting anonymous survey access without first having created an anonymous user id.
+Fixed: Improved handling of situation in which question is null or missing during survey display and story collection.
-Fixed: Two unnecessary error messages upon encountering a null/missing question while showing the survey and storing its results.
+Fixed: Removed two unnecessary error messages upon encountering a null or missing question while showing a survey and storing its results.

 = 1.6.9 =